Fly Like an Eagle (song)

 "Fly Like an Eagle" is a song written by American musician Steve Miller.
 The song was released in the United Kingdom in August 1976 and in the United States in December 1976.
 It went to number two on the US Billboard Hot 100 for the week of March 12, 1977.
 The single edit can be found on Greatest Hits (1974–1978).
 It is often played in tandem with "Space Intro".
 On the album, the song segues into "Wild Mountain Honey".

-History
+Background

 The band first performed the song in 1973 while performing at New York City's Felt Forum on a bill with The Marshall Tucker Band, Buddy Guy, and Junior Wells.